ivanvoitovych/tour-of-heroes/step-9.md

 });
 ```

-Here we use `Router::register` method with arguments:
+Here we use the `Router::register` method with arguments:

  `$method = '*'` which means all the methods

  `$url = '/api/*'` which will be processed on all requests that start with `/api/` in their base path

- `$actionOrController = function..` we attached a callback function which will be executed once the route will match the pattern url.
+ `$actionOrController = function..` we attached a callback function which Viewi will execute once the route matches the pattern URL.

- `Viewi\WebComponents\Response` is a helper class that is used to format the response, put some headers, etc.
+ `Viewi\WebComponents\Response` is a helper class used to format the response, put some headers, etc.

- Remember, routes with `*` (like '/api/*') should be declared at the end to prevent interception for the rest of endpoint rules.
+ Remember, routes with `*` (like '/api/*') should be declared at the end to prevent interception for the rest of the endpoint rules.

-## Let's create `/api/heroes` endpoint which will return the data from our dummy data source:
+## Let's create a `/api/heroes` endpoint which will return the data from our dummy data source:

 ```php
 use Components\Models\HeroModel;